 The video shows ILS approach, landing and taxi of a heavy business jet Challenger 604 on runway 16 of Beirut–Rafic Hariri International Airport (Arabic: مطار بيروت) (French: Aéroport International de Beyrouth–Rafic Hariri) (IATA: BEY, ICAO: OLBA), formerly Beirut International Airport.
 It is located 9 kilometres (5.6 mi) from the city centre in the southern suburbs of Beirut, Lebanon, and is the only operational commercial airport in the country.
 It is the hub for Lebanon's national carrier, Middle East Airlines (more commonly known as MEA).
 It is also the hub for the Lebanese cargo carrier Trans Mediterranean Airways (more commonly known as TMA Cargo), as well as the charter carriers Med Airways and Wings of Lebanon.
 It is also the main port of entry into the country along with the Port of Beirut.

 The airport opened on 23 April 1954, replacing the much smaller Bir Hassan Airfield which was located a short distance north.
 At the time of its opening, the terminal was very modern and it featured an excellent spotters terrace with a café.
 The airport consisted of two asphalt runways at the time.

-IFR approach for RW16 on video carried out by day in the perfect, sunny weather conditions.
+IFR approach for RW16 on the video carried out by hot and foggy day with visibility of 5 km.
 Taxiing ends on the General aviation North parking apron.

 The video was filmed by GoPro 3 camera.